Septoplasty Surgery for Deviated Septum and Difficult Breathing in Melbourne and Sydney

 Due to the functional nature of the surgery – Medicare and your Private Health Insurance may contribute some of cost.
 It may also be possible to use your Superannuation Fund to pay for this surgery.

 FAQ about Septoplasty

-- Blowing your nose after the Septoplasty Surgery can cause bleeding, so you should try to refrain from blowing your nose at least for the first two weeks.
-We recommend you to clean your nose with nasal saline irrigations instead.
+- Blowing your nose after the Septoplasty Surgery can cause bleeding, so you should try to refrain from blowing your nose at least for the first few days.
+We recommend you clean your nose with nasal saline irrigations instead.